Tree fertilization: A guide for fertilizing new and established trees in the landscape

 Trees in urban and suburban environments are often under high stress conditions due to low moisture availability, soil compaction, physical damage, nearby construction, and competition from turf and nearby trees and shrubs.
 Fertilizer applications may reduce, but cannot eliminate, environmental stresses such as these.
 It is important to keep newly planted trees watered and pruned and to keep weeds away from their bases to avoid excess stress.

 The best indicator of whether fertilization is necessary is a soil test.
 Ideally, a soil sample should be taken before trees are planted.
 Additional samples can be taken every 3 to 5 years thereafter to determine whether any nutrients are lacking.
-A soil test kit may be obtained from your county extension service.
+A soil test kit may be obtained from your county Extension office.

 In the absence of a soil test, the best indicator of the need for additional fertilization of established trees is shoot growth.
 If new shoot growth (growth occurring in the present year) is in excess of 6 inches, then fertilization is probably unnecessary.
 If shoot growth is between 2 and 6 inches then fertilizer may be applied and, if shoot growth is under 2 inches, then fertilizer applications are appropriate as indicated in the "Application methods and rates" section of this guide.